 Creditreform Rating notes, following clarification from legal transaction counsel, that any of the above-mentioned events may be interpreted as a breach of eligibility criteria by a court.
 The Seller represents and warrants that, as of the cut-off date, the purchased lease contracts are "legally valid and binding agreements" which are "free of defences" and that their "status and enforceability is not impaired due to warranty claims or any other rights" of the lessee (see "Eligibility Criteria").
 According to transaction counsel, it is likely that a court with relevant jurisdiction would determine that there was misrepresentation as of the cut-off date if the underlying finance agreements are terminated or lessees validly refuse to pay further instalments.
-In this case, VWFS would have to cure or remedy such breach or repurchase the receivable at the fair value such receivable had prior to becoming aware of the misrepresentation.
+In this case, VWL would have to cure or remedy such breach or repurchase the receivable at the fair value such receivable had prior to becoming aware of the misrepresentation.

-According to information provided by VWFS, about 16.63% of the outstanding discounted principal balance in the VCL 22 portfolio is affected by EA189 software irregularities; 3.61% of the outstanding principal balance is affected by irregularities in type approval CO2 levels.
-CRA also received guidance that VWL as the Seller and Servicer would repurchase vehicles affected by CO2 irregularities as soon as they were identified.
-VWFS did not provide information on concentrations of affected EA 189 engines or type approval irregularities with respect to the distribution by brand and model in the portfolio.
-In our view, an increased risk of a deterioration of the portfolio's credit quality may exist if the Seller is obliged to buy back affected vehicles as a remedy following a breach of eligibility criteria and if the credit risk of lessees is systematically (not randomly) distributed to specific brands or models.
+According to information provided by VWL, about 8% of the outstanding discounted principal balance in the VCL 23 portfolio is affected by EA189 software irregularities.
+VWL did not provide information on concentrations of affected EA 189 engines or type approval irregularities with respect to the distribution by brand and model in the portfolio.
+In our view, an increased risk of a deterioration of the portfolio ́s credit quality may exist if the Seller is obliged to buy back affected vehicles as a remedy following a breach of eligibility criteria and if the credit risk of lessees is systematically (not randomly) distributed to specific brands or models.

 As of the current date, quantitative estimates and a more detailed assessment of the risks involved were not possible due to the limited basis of information.
 As a consequence, CRA decided to maintain a conservative margin in its base case assumptions, even when our Portfolio and Benchmark Analysis suggested headroom for a reduction of the default base case.
+Furthermore, we take into account potential market impact on residual values from the manipulation of diesel emissions by stressing the recovery rate haircuts.
 We closely monitor VW AG's financial position and any impact of future developments on the structure and the duties of VW AG and its subsidiaries within the VCL transactions.
 We will update our ratings subject to new information that will be available in the future.